The winners will be announced on May 17, 2021

 This cheerful book evokes joy and healthy dialogue to help children think about how they behave differently when they’re frustrated, learn their triggers, and come up with solutions.

-To read Interview and Enter Giveaway
+To read Interview and to see Winner

 Super Readers Book Giveaway